Read letters from John and Gwenda Fletcher

 John and Gwenda Fletcher

-Gwenda and John will next be in the USA in the Fall of 2015.
-Email them or the Mission Connections office (Rachel.Anderson@pcusa.org) to extend an invitation to visit your congregation or organization.
+Gwenda and John will next be in the US February - April 2016.
+Email them to extend an invitation to visit your congregation or organization.

 About John and Gwenda Fletcher's ministry